Last Updated on July 27, 2022 by Michelle Ball

-Additionally, district expulsion panels seem to believe they are limited in what they can do as far as punishment, to expulsion or suspended expulsion, and do not think outside this very punitive box.
-Sometimes panels do find students innocent, but it is certainly a rare occurrence due to the stacked deck and presumed guilt.
+Additionally, district expulsion panels seem to believe they are limited in what they can do as far as punishment, to full expulsion or, at best, suspended expulsion.
+Student expulsion panels often do not think outside a very punitive box.
+Sometimes expulsion panels do find students innocent, but it is a stacked deck, with presumed guilt when a student walks in to an expulsion hearing.

-If a student really is innocent and this can be proven, hearing may be the only option if the school won’t drop the matter.
-However even with innocence, hearing still poses a risk no matter how good the case, particularly with difficult accusations that other students back up.
+If a student really is innocent and this can be proven, hearing may be the only option if the school won’t drop or negotiate the pending expulsion.
+However even with real student innocence, an expulsion hearing still poses a risk to the student, no matter how good the case.
+This is particularly true with difficult accusations that other students back up.
 Witnesses can lie or misperceive, to the detriment of the accused student.

-If a student “did it” or did something which makes them culpable in some manner, negotiation options which might be open to a student pre-hearing may disappear at hearing due to the panel’s potentially narrow view of punishment options and bias.
-Sometimes panels may be persuasively reminded of non-expulsion options but one never knows what will happen.
+If a student “did it” or did something which makes them culpable in some manner, expulsion negotiation options which might have been open to a student pre-expulsion hearing may disappear at the expulsion hearing, This is due to the expulsion panel’s potentially narrow view of punishment options and their bias.
+Sometimes panels may be persuasively reminded of non-expulsion options, but one never knows what will happen.

-I have discussed various options in a previous post, but continue to be saddened by parents who proceed to hearing naively believing the expulsion panel will “hear them” and “understand,” only to later end up in my office with a full blown expulsion having already been issued.
-Once that expulsion decision issues and is ratified by the school board, the only option is to appeal to the local county board of education, and there may or may not be adequate bases to support appeal.
+I have discussed various options in a previous post, but continue to hear about parents who proceed to hearing still believing the expulsion panel will “hear them” and “understand,” only to later end up in my office with a full blown expulsion having already been issued and approved by the board of education.

-Negotiating the expulsion pre-hearing is often a good option for students, and can result in a very positive outcome.
-Such outcome, even if it involves some form of punishment, may still be a victory when the potential hearing outcomes are reviewed.
-Attempting to negotiate generally serves the best interests of the student involved, to try to obtain the most positive outcome possible.
-It is certainly better than blindly showing up and hoping a panel of district employees sees it the student’s way.
-They may, or more likely, they may not.
+Negotiating the expulsion pre-hearing is often a good option for students, and can result in a more positive expulsion outcome.
+Such negotiated result, even if it involves some form of punishment, may still be a victory when the potential expulsion hearing outcomes are compared.